 Chronotherapy: The Body’s Organ Clock

-I first became interested in this idea because of a recurring problem I had while studying for my master’s degree: staying awake in the afternoon.
+I first became interested in the Organ Clock—a concept central to the practice of chronotherapy—because of a recurring problem I had while studying for my master’s degree: staying awake in the afternoon.
 Even the smallest meal would make me sleepy.
 And while I’m a firm believer in the power of naps, napping at the library wasn’t exactly an option.
 Coffee has never really worked for me—it simply makes me jittery and anxious—so I decided to visit an acupuncturist to see if there was something I could do to increase my energy levels.

 What Is Chronotherapy?

 During each two-hour window, the organ associated with that meridian is at its peak activity.
-At the same time, we may experience the emotional states linked to that organ.
+At the same time, we may experience a particular emotional state linked to that organ.

 For example:

-Understanding this internal clock can help us interpret our energy levels, sleep patterns, and emotional fluctuations.
+Understanding this internal clock can help us interpret our energy levels, sleep patterns, and emotional fluctuations and, if we feel out of balance, take steps to restore harmony within this internal system.

-Knowing the Organ Clock can help us optimize our meals, exercises and work.
+Knowing the Organ Clock can help us optimize meals, fitness routine and work.

 Aligning Your Day With the Organ Clock

-Once you become aware of the Organ Clock, it becomes easier to schedule activities—such as meals, exercise, or focused work—during the times when your body is naturally more receptive.
+Once you become aware of what is known as the Organ Clock, it becomes easier to schedule activities—such as meals, exercise routines, or focused work—during the times when your body is naturally more receptive.

 Physical exercise generates heat and boosts energy, while cooling breathwork practices, such as Sitali breathing, can reduce excess heat and promote relaxation.